jseaman1/ying-demo-programs/README.md

     - ``` yarn start```

 ### pure-react-ying-demo was created only with React, Javascript, and CSS.
+(INCOMPLETE!
+DOES NOT COMPILE!)

 ### ionic-ying-demo is writen using the Ionic Toolkit, Typescript, and CSS.
 #### Setup: